 It’s certainly an interesting plot, part Punisher and part Full Moon, but it’s very poorly executed.
 Ittenbach is an absolute master of his craft, and it shows in this movie.
 There’s a scene in which our hero(?) kills a woman in a bathtub with an axe, and it’s totally legit.
 It looks very real, and is Ittenbach at his best.

 There’s a shotgun head blast that is awesome as well shortly thereafter.
 Another scene involves a graphic removal of a man’s heart.
 In fact, you know what?
 I’m just gonna say all of the special effects were pretty awesome.
 If you want to make a relatively low budget movie with some excellent gore, you can’t do too much better than hiring Olaf Ittenbach.
 It’s unfortunate that his talents are wasted on movies like this.

 I wanted so much for this movie to be good, at least along the lines of a Mario Bava/ Lucio Fulci movie, something with some teeth in it that can make it a worthwhile watch for people who want to see good gore.
-And yeah, I guess, if that’s all you’re in it for, you can be in for a nice treat.
-You just have to ignore literally everything else in the movie, and you’ll have a good time.
+And yeah, I guess if that’s all you’re in it for you could be in for a nice treat.
+You just have to ignore literally everything else in the movie and you’ll have a good time.